AdityaaRavi/AdityaaRavi/README.md

 I am interested in all things AI and Robotics!

+- 🔭 What do I do?
-- 🔭 I’m currently the Lead of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
-I am also a Co-Lead of the Robot arm team at [RoveCrest](https://aggielife.ucdavis.edu/organization/rovecrest).
-This summer, I will be volunteering with the UC Davis ASUCD Panty as a Full-Stack Developer.
+    - I’m currently the Lead of the [Google Developer Student Clubs chapter at UC Davis](https://ucdavisdsc.com/).
+    - I am also volunteering this summer as a Full-Stack Developer for [ASUCD Pantry (UC Davis' food bank)](https://thepantry.ucdavis.edu/).
+    - I am also a Co-Lead of the Robot arm team at [RoveCrest](https://aggielife.ucdavis.edu/organization/rovecrest).

-- 🌱 I’m currently learning the Salesforce Stack.
+- 🌱 I’m currently brushing up on Sci-kit Learn and the Salesforce Stack.

 - 📫 How to reach me: [email](mailto:adityaaravi6@gmail.com), [personal website](https://sites.google.com/view/adityaaravi), or [linked-in](https://www.linkedin.com/in/adityaaravi6/).

 - 😄 Pronouns: He/Him/His

 - ⚡ Fun fact:
     .-..-. -. . ...- . .-. / --. --- -. -. .- / --. .. ...- . / -.-- --- ..- / ..- .--. .-.-.- .-.-.- .-.-.- .-.-.- .-..-.